01 of 07

 Mocktails are great for designated drivers, pregnant women, and other non-drinkers.
 You can also use these as an alternative suggestion for patrons that may need a break from alcohol.
 It's nice to offer one or two options if you're hosting a party as well.

 Among the most popular drinks in this category are the famous Arnold Palmer (lemonade, iced tea) and the Shirley Temple (grenadine, ginger ale, lemon-lime soda).
 Every bartender and waitress should know these and customers should be able to order them at any bar or restaurant.

-For casual bar drinks, the Lime & Tonic (splash of lime juice topped with tonic water) and Lime Cola (lime juice, cola) are nice as well.
-The classic Roy Rogers (grenadine, cola) is sometimes called a 'homemade cherry coke' in the bar and every sports bar should know that a Virgin Mary is a Bloody Mary without the liquor.
+For casual bar drinks, the lime and tonic (splash of lime juice topped with tonic water) and lime cola (lime juice, cola) are nice as well.
+The classic Roy Rogers (grenadine, cola) is sometimes called a homemade Cherry Coke in the bar and every sports bar should know that a virgin Mary is a bloody Mary without the liquor.

-If you're looking for more popular options, give one of these tasty drinks a try.
+If you're looking for more options, give one of these tasty drinks a try: